fenago/data-science/lab_guides/Lab_15.md

 ---------------------------------------------------------

-In this exercise, we will download the credit card dataset, load it into our Colab notebook, and perform a few basic explorations.
+In this exercise, we will download the credit card dataset, load it into our Jupyter notebook, and perform a few basic explorations.
 In addition, we will also clean the dataset to remove unwanted characters.

-Note

-The dataset that we will be using in this exercise was sourced from the UCI Machine Learning Repository.

 The following steps will help you to complete this exercise:

-1. Open a new Colab notebook file.
+1. Open a new Jupyter notebook file.

-2. Now, import `pandas` into your Colab notebook:
+2. Now, import `pandas` into your Jupyter notebook:
     ```
     import pandas as pd
     ```